infix

 // 1.
 The handler is a standard C function with the context as the first argument.

-int qsort_handler_infix(infix_context_t* ctx, const int* a, const int* b) {
+int qsort_handler_infix(const void* a, const void* b) {

 }